Nigel2392/wagtail_alerts/README.md

 Quick start
 -----------

-1. Add 'wagtail_alerts' to your INSTALLED_APPS setting like this:
+1. Add 'wagtail_alerts' and it's dependency' to your INSTALLED_APPS setting like this:

    ```
    INSTALLED_APPS = [
    ...,
    'wagtail_alerts',
+       'globlocks',
    ]
    ```
 2. Run `py ./manage.py collectstatic`